nus-cs2103-AY2223S2/tp/docs/team/yaladah.md

+---
+layout: page
-# Jerome Seet How Ee
+title: Jerome Seet How Ee's Project Portfolio Page
+---

 I’m a Y2 CS student.
 I’m from Singapore and I enjoy getting in calls with friends and playing casual games.